 Catastrophic Plate Tectonics: A Biblical Flood Model

 The theory of plate tectonics arose in the mid-20th century, and quickly became accepted in the scientific community due to its explanatory capabilities.
-The earth’s crust, according to the theory, is broken up into a series of plates—fitting together to form a sort of three-dimensional puzzle.
+The earth’s crust, according to the theory, consists of a series of plates broken apart—fitting together to form a sort of three-dimensional puzzle.

 Public Domain, https://commons.wikimedia.org/w/index.php?curid=318126